SysKitTeam/docs-point/docs/faq/storage-management.md

 ### Microsoft

 Microsoft calculates the storage usage as a sum of the following components:
-* Active sites - All files, lists, libraries, and metadata
+* Active sites - All non-archived files on active sites
-* Soft deleted sites - Both the first-stage and second-stage recycle bin count toward used storage
 * Read-only sites - The state of a site that was In-place Archived in Syskit Point

 **Archive storage used is displayed separately on the Archived Sites screen, in the upper-right corner**.